wardz/DRList-1.0/README.md

 ## Upgrading from DRData to DRList

 - All occurances of `DRData` must be renamed to `DRList`.
 - There's a new category added for Disarms, depending on how your addon is coded you might need to account for this.
+(In Classic there's several new categories added.)
 - If you used to access the tables directly, you'll now need to add the current expansion as an extra table property.
   E.g `DRData.categoryNames` to `DRList.categoryNames.retail` or `DRList.categoryNames.classic`.
 The only exception for this is
   the spell list table.
 For API functions there should be no need for changes.